High-speed rail in Egypt: Green line

 The first 660 km was planned to begin at Mersa Matruh on the Mediterranean Sea, pass through Al-Alamein, Borg El Arab, then to Wadi El Natroun, on to the 6th October City, through southern Cairo to the New Administrative Capital, and end in Ain Sokhna on the Gulf of Suez of the Red Sea.
 As of January 2021, surveying and route planning have been completed and construction is underway to build bridges and track.
 This initial segment is intended to be used for both passengers and freight, and is projected to cost US$3 billion with a completion date of 2023.
 On 14 January 2021, a Memorandum of understanding was signed between Siemens Mobility and the National Authority of Tunnels, an authority under the Ministry of Transportation of Egypt to design, install, and maintain Egypt's first high-speed rail system.
-The initially-dubbed "second line" between Alexandria and Borg El Arab was combined into this contract, and both are under construction as of 2022.
+The initially dubbed "second line" between Alexandria and Borg El Arab was combined into this contract, and both are under construction as of 2022.
 The Siemens-led consortium was awarded a $4.5 billion contract to build the lines from Ain Sokhna to Marsa Matruh and to Alexandria in September 2021, and is scheduled for completion in 2027.
 The line will be outfitted with Velaro high-speed passenger trains.
 This 660 km segment will be designed to carry up to 30 million passengers annually, cut travel times in half, and cut carbon emissions by 70%.
+Design speed of the new railway line is going to be 250 km/h, while high-speed trains are going to reach 230 km/h during normal service.